segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/pushwoosh/index.md

 Pushwoosh uses our stream Source component to send Segment event data.
 It uses a server-side track method to send data to Segment.
 These events are then available in any destination that accepts server-side events, and are available in a schema in your data warehouse.

-Pushwoosh passes the user identifier as the Segment `userId` property by default, which is equals to Pushwoosh User ID.
+By default, Pushwoosh passes the Pushwoosh User ID as the Segment userId property.
+If there is no associated User ID, Pushwoosh will pass the HWID as the Segment anonymousId.
-In other case, if Pushwoosh does not have an associated `userId`, Pushwoosh HWID will be passed as the Segment `anonymousId`.

 ## Events